MAnalytics/mywebTemplate/content/project/internal-project/index.md

 # 2. Geo_Converter:
 This tool is developed to complement an online tool called `Geoconverter` (http://geoconvert.mimas.ac.uk/index.html).
 The Geoconverted is an online tool for matching changed geographical units in the UK.

-**Problem:** Between 2001 and 2011 census periods in the UK, a number of smaller census units, such as LSOA and OA have changed.
+**Problem:** Between 2001 and 2011 census periods, a number of smaller census units, such as LSOA and OA have changed....